 - Allowing orders to be taken or scheduled by phone or online.

 - Scheduling customer appointments to manage crowds within dispensaries.

 - Suspending or modifying limits on the amount of product customers can purchase in a single visit.

 Information is changing daily and some of the content included in this alert may have changed or been updated since publication.

 Click here to read more Brownstein alerts on the legal issues the coronavirus threat raises for businesses.

-This document is intended to provide you with general information regarding the expansion of Medicare's telehealth benefits in response to the coronavirus outbreak.
+This document is intended to provide you with general the classification of cannabis businesses during the coronavirus pandemic.
 The contents of this document are not intended to provide specific legal advice.
 If you have any questions about the contents of this document or if you need legal advice as to an issue, please contact the attorneys listed or your regular Brownstein Hyatt Farber Schreck, LLP attorney.
 This communication may be considered advertising in some jurisdictions.